≡ Menu

 6 Reasons You Should Check Your Grammar Before Publishing post image

-It goes without saying that a good workman always double-checks his work, and never was a double-checking process more necessary than when publishing written work.
-Every day, people all over the world miss out on golden opportunities through simple grammar errors.
-These errors cause unnecessary stress and get us into sticky situations because of laziness… Read more
+It goes without saying that a good workman always checks his work twice, and nowhere is that process more necessary than when publishing written work.
+Every day, people all over the world miss out on golden opportunities because of simple grammar errors.
+These errors cause unnecessary stress and get us into sticky situations, often because… Read more

 12 Nasty Punctuation & Grammar Errors That Make You Look Weak